Corporate governance

 internationality In order to lead the Itoki Group's international business activities, we believe that it is important to have experience in overseas business management and a wealth of knowledge and experience in the local business environment, and have therefore selected this as a skill item.

-sales In order to lead business transformation through expanding sales resources and new sales activities through digital transformation, we believe it is important to have extensive knowledge and experience in sales and marketing, and have therefore selected these as skills.
+sales In order to lead business transformation through the expansion of sales resources and new sales activities through DX, we believe that having extensive knowledge and experience in sales and marketing is important, and have therefore selected it as a skill item.

 Production/R&D In order to improve production efficiency and realize high profitability through the restructuring of the Group's production and supply system and lead business transformation, we have determined that having extensive knowledge and experience in manufacturing development is important and has been selected as a skill item.

-ESG We have selected it as a skill item because we believe it is important to have a broad knowledge of ESG, which is a responsibility that companies must fulfill, and the SDGs, in order to be able to avoid various risks that companies and society face in advance and respond quickly to opportunities.
+ESG We have selected it as a skill item, as we believe it is important to have a wide range of knowledge about ESG and SDGs, which are responsibilities that companies must fulfill, in order to be able to avoid various risks that companies and society face in advance and respond quickly to opportunities.

 DX In order to strongly promote new sales activities and business transformation using DX and AI and to work to solve various corporate and social issues, we have determined that having extensive knowledge and experience in DX and AI is important and therefore selected them as skills.